otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/02-laravel-1-rest-apis-postman/02-laravel-1-rest-apis-postman.md

 }
 ```

-- Retrieves the `id` in the `getStudent()` parameter.
+- Retrieve the `id` in the `getStudent()` parameter.
-- Checks if the `Student` to retrieve exists:
+- Check if the `Student` to retrieve exists:
-   - If `true`, retrieves the `Student` which matches the `id` & serialize its data into a JSON format.
-Also, returns a `Response` containing the retrieved `Student` & a status response code of 200.
+   - If `true`, retrieve the `Student` which matches the `id` & serialize its data into a JSON format.
+Also, return a `Response` containing the retrieved `Student` & a status response code of 200.
-   - If `false`, returns a JSON `Response` containing a message which indicates the `Student` was not found & a status response code of 404.
+   - If `false`, return a JSON `Response` containing a message which indicates the `Student` has not been found & a status response code of 404.

 ## Routes